julianchurchill/sxq-to-midi/README.md

 # Done

+- Only extract MIDI tracks that have notes or automation events in them
+- Handle tempo (not in a special track 0 conductor track if possible)
+- Handle time signature (not in a special track 0 conductor track if possible)
 - Handle interleaved MIDI automation events embedded per track between notes (Ga-11 events)
 - Handle initial MIDI automation events embedded per track in Ga-15 events
 - Added tests to check note swing positioning adjustments are converted ok